John Blackwood (publisher): Life

 John Blackwood was born at 2 Salisbury Road in south Edinburgh on 7 December 1818.
 Educated at the High School in Edinburgh and the University of Edinburgh, as a young man Blackwood displayed literary tastes, procuring for himself the nickname "the little Editor".
 At age 16, Blackwood spent three years in continental travel during his Grand Tour with his brother Alexander and his tutor, Mr. William Hay.
 In Europe, Blackwood excelled in French and Italian, keeping much of his language skill during his adult life, and met Wordsworth.

 In 1838, Blackwood began work in London learning the publishing trade at Whittaker & Co.
 In 1840, Blackwood's older brothers gave John the responsibility of managing the London business at 22 Pall Mall and five years later at 37 Paternoster Row.
 Blackwood's office became a place for literary rendezvous, with visitors such as John Gibson Lockhart of the Quarterly Review; John Delane, editor of The Times; and William Makepeace Thackeray, author for Punch and of the novel Vanity Fair.
 The latter two associates became intimate friends with Blackwood.
 One of Blackwood's functions in London was to recruit authors for Maga, and it was in London that Blackwood formed an association with Lord Edward Bulwer-Lytton, who began in 1842 to contribute to the magazine his translation of the poems and ballads of Friedrich Schiller.
 In 1845, Blackwood returned to Edinburgh to manage and edit Maga after the death of Alexander, while his brother Robert maintained the business side of the magazine.
 At the death of Robert in 1852, John became head of William Blackwood & Sons publishing house.
 Then John's brother Major William Blackwood II shared the partnership with John until his death in 1861, when his son, William Blackwood III, became partner and worked side by side with John.

 Although Blackwood was a staunch conservative and published the chief monthly periodical of conservatism, he welcomed authors without regard to political affiliations.
 As editor, he sought quality of writing over name recognition and worked quickly and efficiently.
-He recognized what the public wanted and carefully chose the best author who would handle the subject.
+He recognised what the public wanted and carefully chose the best author who would handle the subject.
 Blackwood managed his team firmly and with a notable sense of humor, tactfully warding off authorial concerns.
 Above all, Blackwood maintained amiable and intimate relations with many authors, famously declaring in a speech he gave at the 1871 Scott Centenary Banquet at St. Andrews, Scotland, that "Authors had been his dearest friends and companions all the days of his life" and that "he could turn [to them] in joy and sorrow for safe and certain sympathy".